jdj0/milestone4-enoughalready/README.md

 <br>

 ## Code Tests
-- CSS used in this application was passed through the Jigsaw CSS Validator and passed with no errors.
+- CSS used in this application was passed through the Jigsaw CSS Validator and passed with no errors.<br>
     <img style="border:0;width:88px;height:31px"
         src="http://jigsaw.w3.org/css-validator/images/vcss-blue"
         alt="Valid CSS!">